Olympus E-M10 versus Panasonic GM1

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-Of the two cameras under review, the E-M10 has a notably higher overall DXO score than the E-M10 (overall score 6 points higher), which gives it an advantage in terms of imaging quality.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Of the two cameras under review, the E-M10 has a notably higher overall DXO score than the GM1 (overall score 6 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.5 bits higher color depth, 0.6 EV in additional dynamic range, and 0.4 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Olympus E-M10 (⇒ rgt)||Four Thirds||15.9||4608||3456||1080/30p||22.8||12.3||884||72|